laissez-faire-btc/safe-redaction/bip-safe-redaction.md

 **"Redactable Blockchain: Comprehensive Review, Mechanisms, Challenges, Open Issues and Future Research Directions", Abd Ali et al, 2023,** [https://www.mdpi.com/1999-5903/15/1/35](https://www.mdpi.com/1999-5903/15/1/35)

 This is a recent literature review that considers various methods of redacting blockchains (including Bitcoin).
 It goes into depth about the various reasons that a participant may want to redact content.
 It also demonstrates that (as of 2023) there were no realistic and practical solutions to this problem for Bitcoin.

-**Chameleon Hashes and Sanitizable Signatures**

-Chameleon hashes and sanitizable signatures solve the problem by giving a trusted authority unilateral power to create modified hashes that maintain signature validity.
-As such, they are inappropriate for a decentralised and trustless system like Bitcoin.